aruniot099/aruniot099/README.md

 - 👋 Hi, I’m @arunkumar
-- 👀 I’m interested in ...IoT engineering
+- 👀 I’m interested in ...IoT engineering and VLSI
 - 🌱 I’m currently learning ...Electronics and Communication Engineering
 - 📫 How to reach me ...arunkumarg099@gmail.com